mvolkmann/blog/src/smalltalk.md

 To sort the class category or message category names alphabetically, hover over their column and press cmd-a (alphabetize).

-To remove a method in the System Browser, select its name in the top, fourth pane and press cmd-x (remove method).

 For example, try adding the following methods to the `Integer` class which is in the class category "Kernel...Numbers".